SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br>![](../ex4/images/image-17.png)

 ## Step 4 - Filter out 'noisy' events and keep your Support Case data clean and accurate
-Since we have subscribed to the Support Case Create event, an event will be emitted on the shared topic (sap/teched/2025/servicecloud/supportcase/created) each time a participant logs a support ticket.
+Since we have subscribed to the Support Case Create event, an event will be emitted on the shared topic (`sap/teched/2025/servicecloud/supportcase/created`) each time a participant logs a support case.
 You may recall this step from [Exercise 1](../ex1/README.md#exercise-14---create-an-additional-queue-and-queue-subscription-in-advanced-event-mesh).

 Although each participant has their own Queue subscription, the Topic itself is shared.
 As a result, your Queue will receive events for support cases created by all participants, which could lead to inaccurate or misleading summarizations.
 To address this, we will implement additional filtering steps to remove unnecessary 'noise' and ensure the data remains relevant and accurate.